 High Flights

-We have books in eight languages at the moment," he says with satisfaction.
-We translate into Arabic, English, French, German, Spanish and Italian," she says.
-Ah, one of the factors that sets us apart is that we are also translating into the most widely spoken national languages," she says.
+"We have books right now in eight languages," he says with satisfaction.
+"We translate into Arabic, English, French, German, Spanish, Italian," she lists.
+"Ah, one of the factors that sets us apart is that we are also translating into the most widely spoken national languages," she says.

-And we are going further now because we want to be truly inclusive, so we are combining hybrid format with audio and sign language interpretation.
-So whoever goes to our Youtube site will see a book in a different format, a book that is accessible to everyone?
-And it doesn't stop there.
-Besides doing the translation, we want to promote inclusive reading, both financially (making the book more accessible to everyone), gender-wise and including the aspect of disability?
+"And we're going further now because we want to be truly inclusive, so we're combining hybrid format with audio and sign language interpretation.
+So whoever goes to our Youtube site is going to see a book in a different format, a book that is accessible to everyone," he explains.
+And it doesn't stop there: "Besides doing the translation, we want to promote inclusive reading, both in the financial aspect (making the book more accessible to everyone), gender and inclusion of the disability aspect," he assures.

 As far as the publishing line is concerned, Thirty Zero Nine is interested in translating authors whose books address minority issues, which raise relevant questions.

-In only four years of existence in the Mozambican market, Trinta Zero Nove has already sealed partnerships internationally and beyond.
-In 2020 it sealed an agreement that will allow the distribution of books through the digital platforms of the African Books Collective.
-We are the first Portuguese-speaking publisher to enter this distribution network, which allows us to reach 80 points of sale, both physical and digital bookstores," he says.
+In just four years of existence in the Mozambican market, Trinta Zero Nove has already sealed partnerships internationally and beyond.
+In 2020, it sealed an agreement that will allow it to distribute books through the digital platforms of the African Books Collective, "We are the first Portuguese-speaking publisher to enter this distribution network, which allows us to reach 80 points of sale, whether physical or digital bookstores," he says.

-?in Portuguese-speaking Africa we are the first in this respect? he adds.
-In terms of national titles, the publisher has already translated into English, French and German the work of Paulina Chiziane (Niketche), Ungulani Ba ka Khosa (Ualalapi) in English, among other titles.
-In the list of ?out of doors? the entrepreneur has translated works by Nageeb Mahfouz, Wole Soyinka, Lupita Nyongo, Raymond Antrobus from English and Italian into Portuguese.
+"In Lusophone Africa we are the first in this respect," he adds.
+In terms of national titles the publisher has already translated into English, French and German the work of Paulina Chiziane (Niketche), Ungulani Ba ka Khosa (Ualalapi) in English, among other titles.
+In the "out of doors" list, the entrepreneur has translated works by Nageeb Mahfouz, Wole Soyinka, Lupita Nyongo, and Raymond Antrobus from English and Italian into Portuguese.

 From an earning point of view, in addition to international projection, translations provide authors with 6% of the sales value.
-Last year, Trinta Zero Nove was the winner of the best literary translation initiative in the world, in a contest held annually and organized by the London International Book Fair.
-In 2021 we managed to make history.
-It was the first time that this happens at the PALOP level," he says.
+Last year, Thirty Zero Nine was the winner of the world's best literary translation initiative award, in a competition that takes place annually and is organized by the London International Book Fair.
+"In 2021 we were able to make history.
+It was the first time that this happens at the PALOP level", he says.

 The story of the beginning

 Since childhood Tamele has had a strong connection with languages.
-When I was studying I had a particular aptitude for language assimilation.
-I learned English by myself.
-As soon as I learned the ABC's I started trying to explore the books at home, very quickly, I think by the age of 10 I had read all the books at home," she recalls.
+"When I was studying I had a particular aptitude for language assimilation.
+I learned English on my own.
+From the time I learned the Bada-Ba-Ba I started trying to explore the books at home, very quickly, I think by the age of 10 I had read all the books at home," she recalls.

-A true re-encounter with books that is the result of a passion that has ?followed? her since childhood.
-It was in this year that I was able to launch my first literary translation.
-It was a book that was conceived from Italian into Portuguese", she says excitedly.
+A true re-encounter with books that results from a passion that has "pursued" her since childhood.
+"It was in this year that I manage to launch my first literary translation.
+It was a book that was conceived from Italian into Portuguese," she says excitedly.

 In the middle of all this process, Tamele saw the need to improve her linguistic knowledge in the field of translation.
-In 2010, she decided to take a training course in translation (?) ?and in 2011 she was the first Mozambican woman to obtain a diploma in translation from an English organization that tests through a two-year training course, and exams to achieve this title? she says.
+In 2010, she decided to take a training course in translation (...)
+"And in 2011, she was the first Mozambican woman to obtain a diploma in translation from an English organization that tests through a two-year training course, and exams to achieve this title," she says.

 Today with Trinta Zero Nove the translator intends to go much further.
-And even in the short term, she intends to build a bookstore, a library, and will also include an office.
-Our aim is for this project to come to fruition as early as April, Book Day.
-We are now in talks with the administration of Marracuene, so this is the part that does not flow as much?
+And even in the short term, she intends to build a bookstore, library, and will also include an office.
+"Our goal is for this project to come to fruition as early as April, Book Day.
+"We are now in talks with the administration of Marracuene, so this is the part that doesn't flow as much," she says.

 But the Trinta Zero Nove publishing house's projects don't end there.
 Within the scope of social responsibility, the entrepreneur has projects aimed at underprivileged children.
-We have a counter-current project which is to set up mini-libraries for underprivileged children.
+"We have a counter-current project, which is to set up mini-libraries for underprivileged children.
 We want them to grow up with reading habits.
-We hope to make it happen in the near future? she concludes.
+We hope to make it happen in the near future", she concludes.